What is the vagus nerve responsible for? The vagus nerve and what ailments are associated with it? XI pair - accessory nerve

 6. Pericardial branches innervate the pericardium.

-Within the cavities of the neck and chest, branches of wandering, recurrent and sympathetic trunks form the cervicothoracic nerve plexus, which includes organ plexuses: thyroid, tracheal, esophageal, pulmonary, cardiac:
+Within the cavities of the neck and chest, the branches of the vagus, recurrent and sympathetic trunks form the cervicothoracic nerve plexus, which includes the following organ plexuses: thyroid, tracheal, esophageal, pulmonary, cardiac:

 1) anterior gastric branches start from the anterior trunk and form the anterior gastric plexus on the anterior surface of the stomach;

-2) posterior gastric branches depart from the posterior trunk and form the posterior gastric plexus;
+2) posterior gastric branches originate from the posterior trunk and form the posterior gastric plexus;

-3)celiac branches depart mainly from the posterior trunk and take part in the formation of the celiac plexus;
+3)celiac branches originate mainly from the posterior trunk and take part in the formation of the celiac plexus;

 4) hepatic branches are part of the hepatic plexus;